alexpoppe/formula-1/README.md

 # formula-1

 In this repository, the formula 1 races in the year of 2019 are analysed to find the race-calendar that has the shortest travelling distance that covers all races.

-You can find the race locations with their coordinates in the file races.txt.
+There are 3 different scenarios that rely on hubs.
+A hub is a storage location for all the needed material.

+## Scenario 1 - 1 HUB

+There is only one hub available for storage.
+This hub will be equal to the one that

 ## Installation